dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 ## Java Community Process (JCP)

 The *Java Community Process* (JCP) is the process that facilitates Java to evolve.
 Interested parties, like developers and companies, can act together in this process by cooperating to evolve the platform.
-Most of the times enhancements to any Java technology occur through *Java Specification Requests* (JSRs), but there are times that the platform evolves through *JDK Enhancement-Proposals* (JEPs).
+Most of the time, enhancements to any Java technology occur through *Java Specification Requests* (JSRs), but there are times that the platform evolves through *JDK Enhancement-Proposals* (JEPs).
+The difference between both process will be explained later.

 As an example, let's consider the introduction of the Java API for RESTful Web Services (JAX-RS) specification on Java SE.
-To release this specification in Java SE 5, Sun Microsystems—the company that created Java—issued a *JSR* to the JCP program, [under the number 311](https://jcp.org/en/jsr/detail?id=311#orig).
+To release this specification in Java SE 5, Sun Microsystems—the company that created Java—issued a *JSR* to the *JCP* program, [under the number 311](https://jcp.org/en/jsr/detail?id=311#orig).
 This request defined some details like:

 - a description of the proposed specification
 - the target platform